The Recording office will close early on Wednesday, December 13th at 1:30 pm and reopen for regular office hours on

-- Acceptable identification
+Acceptable identification

     - Birth Certificate, State issued Driver's License or ID, Military ID, Alien Registration Card, Passport, VISA, Certificate of Naturalization, Department of Corrections ID and Inmate ID.

     - All these forms of ID must be current/valid and include a date of birth to verify that the applicant is of legal age to enter into a marriage.

     - Acceptable ID's that are not in English must be accompanied with a certified translation.

-- Applicant must complete the Sworn Statement Affidavit, if they do not have a Social Security Number.
+    - Applicant must complete the Affidavit of No Social Security Number, if they do not have a Social Security Number.

     - Unacceptable ID